bstefanescu/qutejs/web/doc/docs/components.md

 **`Qute(tagName, definitionOrClass)`**

-* **tagName** - the tag name to use for taht component.
+* **tagName** - the tag name to use for the component.
 This argument is **required** even for root components (that are never used by tag name in templates).
 * **definitionOrClass** - an object or a class defining the component.
-We will focus here on the defintion objects.
+We will focus here on the definition objects.
 This argument is **optional**.
 If not specified the **tagName** argument is expected to be a template name and the ViewModel will wrap the template without defining any own data model.

 For more information on how to use classes check the **[Class Syntax](#/model/class)** section.

 ### ViewModel Tag Name

-The ViewMNodel tag name is required even for root components.
+The ViewModel tag name is required even for root components.
 The tag name is usually the name of a **Qute template** that defines how the component is rendered.
 If there is no template which name is the same as the component tag name then the component **must** define a **render** method.

 The component instance will expose the tag name as a static property named `$tag`.  \
 By **static property** we meant the property is defined on the instance's prototype and not on the instance itself.